Uniaxial Magnetic Anisotropy and Type-X/Y Current-Induced Magnetization Switching in Oblique-Angle-Deposited Ta/CoFeB/Pt and W/CoFeB/Pt Heterostructures: RESULTS AND DISCUSSION

 To better understand the observed CIMS, we performed simulations of the Landau-Lifshitz-Gilbert-Slonczewski equation.
 The following parameters were used: $M_\mathrm{s} = 1050$\,kA/m, $K_\mathrm{u, \perp} = 294$\,kJ/m$^3$ ($B_\mathrm{u, \perp} = 560$\,mT, $M_\mathrm{eff} = 605$\,kA/m), $K_\mathrm{a} = 28.9$\,kJ/m$^3$ ($B_\mathrm{a} = 55$\,mT), $\alpha = 0.039$, $t_{\mathrm{FM}}^\mathrm{eff} = 1.3$\,nm, $\theta_\mathrm{DL} = 0.2$.
-CIMS was simulated with 10ns pulses and a 10ns post-pulse equilibration time.
+CIMS was simulated with 10\,ns pulses and a 10\,ns post-pulse equilibration time.
 A simple solver using the Heun method with a step size of 500\,fs was implemented in \textsc{python} with \textsc{numba}.
 Results are shown in Fig. \ref{fig:LLG}.
 For the type Y switching, we obtain deterministic switching with $j = 4.1 \times 10^{11}$\,A/m$^2$, which is very close to the experimental value of Ta/CFB(2)/Pt ($j_c = 3.49\times10^{11}$\,A/m$^2$).
 The switching trajectory is shown in Fig. \ref{fig:LLG} a) (cartesian components as a function of time) and Fig. \ref{fig:LLG} b) (trajectory on the unit sphere).
 Type X switching is more nuanced: it explicitly depends on the canting angle between current and EA, the field-like torque component $\theta_\mathrm{FL}$, and the z-axis magnetic field $B_z$.
 In Fig. \ref{fig:LLG} c) to f) we show switching phase diagrams, starting from $M_x = 1$.
-Subplots c) and d) demonstrate the effect of the field-like torque for $\theta_\mathrm{FL} = \pm 0.04$, a realistic value that was obtained seperately via harmonic Hall measurements on the CFB/Pt interface ($\theta_\mathrm{FL} = + 0.046$).
+Subplots c) and d) demonstrate the effect of the field-like torque for $\theta_\mathrm{FL} = \pm 0.04$, a realistic value that was obtained separately via harmonic Hall measurements on the CFB/Pt interface ($\theta_\mathrm{FL} = + 0.046$).
 Notably, the Ta/CFB interface has the opposite sign of the FL torque ($\theta_\mathrm{FL} = - 0.036$).
 As the majority of the current flows through the Pt layer, the CFB/Pt interface is the more relevant one and we thus estimate the total $\theta_\mathrm{FL} \approx + 0.025$, i.e., our calculations slightly overestimate the FL torque.
 It is clearly seen that the FL torque gives rise to a vastly different switching phase diagram, depending on its sign; only for the negative sign, a random switching regime is observed, whereas the positive sign provides deterministic switching without canting for current densities above $j = 2.5 \times 10^{12}$\,A/m$^2$.
 With an out-of-plane assist field of $B_z = 100$\,mT, deterministic switching without canting is obtained at $j = 2.1 \times 10^{12}$\,A/m$^2$.
 In Figure \ref{fig:LLG} f) we show the dependence of the switching current density on $B_z$ and observe that $j_\mathrm{c}$ depends linearly on $B_z$.
 For large $B_z$, a toggle regime around zero current density is observed.
-To summarize, our observed switching current density of the type X configuration is not explained by the LLGS simulations, which indicate significantly higher $j_\mathrm{c}$ with any realistic set of parameters.
-Thus, we conclude that the switching mechanism is of the nucleation and domain wall propagation type, rather than macrospin switching.
-In contrast, the type Y switching can be explained as macrospin switching.
-Type XY (at 45$^\circ$) has $j_\mathrm{c} \approx 5 \times 10^{11}$\,A/m$^2$, close to our experimental findings and independent of $B_z$ and $\theta_\mathrm{FL}$; it thus clearly resembles the type Y switching, which shares these features with type XY (not shown).
-As a final note, we mention that the effect of temperature is not considered in these calculations.
-As our experiments operate at pulsewidths of 400 to 1000\,ns, a reduction of $j_\mathrm{c}$ by 10 to 20\% due to temperature effects is realistic.